In this Getting Started guide we describe how to bring up a common use case for Bootware - A/B partitioning for fallback and recovery.

 An HDMI console is highly recommended for setting up your unit with Bootware.
 The process of repartitioning and loading takes time and the console is handy for monitoring progress.

-Bootware 1.2 includes a new, consolidated user interface.
+Bootware 1.2.2 includes the same, consolidated user interface introduced in 1.2.
 The process of installation and configuration has changed since 1.1.

 Details of the commands in this Quickstart are linked in-line.
 See the Features section for more information on how to use Bootware.